gamernetwork/gastatsdash/docs/getting_started.rst

 check whether a report is due to run now and whether the data for the report is available in Google Analytics.

+How frequently the report is run is set in the config and the last run date is stored in a sqlite database, using this information the shceduler can work out when the report should next run.

 If the data is available for the dependent sites, the scheduler will trigger the report to run and email its recipients.